-- Maintenance Control shall determine whether the aircraft may dispatch, using: - Defect rectification and dispatch under Article 11(1). - Defect deferral in accordance with the MEL. - CFDS procedure. - The crew completes the OIL QTY/uplift block. - Crew enter "Pre-flight Check Required" in the AML Defect column, and "Pre-flight Check Carried Out" in the Action Taken column.
+- Maintenance Control shall determine whether the aircraft may dispatch, using: - Defect rectification and dispatch under Article 11(1). - Defect deferral in accordance with the MEL. - CFDS procedure. - The crew completes the OIL QTY/uplift block. - The inbound crew enter "Pre-flight Check Required" in the AML Defect column, and the outbound crew enter "Pre-flight Check Carried Out" in the Action Taken column.
 This last entry shall include the signature and staff number of the crew member carrying out the Pre-flight Check.